Serotonin Antagonist and Reuptake Inhibitor (SARI)

 To avoid withdrawal symptoms, your doctor will probably taper or gradually reduce your dose of trazodone or nefazodone.
 The timeframe will depend on what your dose was and how long you took the medication.

-Do They Interact With Other Drugs or Alcohol?
+Do SARIs Interact With Other Drugs or Alcohol?

 Yes.
 Both medications can interact with other drugs.